Richard de Mille: Writings on Carlos Castaneda

 De Mille wrote Castaneda's Journey: The Power and the Allegory in 1976, a book describing the detective work through which he said that Carlos Castaneda was a hoaxer and plagiarist and that don Juan is fictional.
-He edited a second book on the same subject, The Don Juan Papers in 1980, when he found that his exposé did not lead Casteneda's most ardent followers to fall away.
+He edited a second book on the same subject, The Don Juan Papers in 1980, when he found that his exposé did not lead Castaneda's most ardent followers to fall away.
 This book contains documents representing views of Castaneda across the spectrum.